 Corfu’s the second largest Ionian island, and sits off the northwest coast of Greece.
 The island enjoys a fairly typical Mediterranean climate of long, hot summers, so it’s nice and warm in May.
-You’ll get lots of sunshine at this time while rain’s reducing after the wetter spring.
-You’ll love Corfu in May if you prefer cooler temperatures and less crowds compared to the peak of summer.
+You'll get lots of sunshine at this time while rain’s reducing after the wetter spring.
+You'll love holidays to Corfu in May if you prefer cooler temperatures and less crowds compared to the peak of summer.

 Corfu’s high mountains have a big impact on the weather, and they mean it gets more rain that other Greek islands.
 There’s less rain as May goes on, but you'll find lovely green scenery because of it.
 Breezes will keep you cool on the coast, which are welcome when it gets really hot.
 Humidity levels can be quite high in May, which means there’s the occasional thunderstorm, although these quickly clear.